-In this article our industrial water treatment team look at the increasing popular chemical product silver hydrogen peroxide, used in the disinfection and sterilisation of equipment, hard surfaces, water, wastewater and effluent.
-The article briefly explains how the catalytic effect of small concentrations of silver can help to both stabilise and boost the performance of the hydrogen peroxide component.
+In this article our industrial water treatment team look at the increasingly popular chemical product silver hydrogen peroxide, used in the disinfection and sterilisation of equipment, hard surfaces, water, wastewater and effluent.
+The article briefly explains how the catalytic effect of small concentrations of ionic silver can help to both stabilise and boost the performance of the hydrogen peroxide component.
 The article also includes a review of the benefits of this highly versatile, eco-friendly disinfectant.

 What is silver hydrogen peroxide?